Agilis-Enterprise-Solutions/hrms/notes.md

 Notes
 -----

-- Carry over skills from applications into Employee 201 file.

 - Carry over work history from applications into Employee 201 file.

 - Fetch education from application then put it under Skills of Employee 201.